John Paul Jones

 6. That year he was already playing on stage with one of his father's bands.

 7. His first bass guitar was the Fender Jazz Bass.

-8. Already at the age of 15 he formed his first band "The Deltas".
+8. At age 15 he formed his first band "The Deltas".

 10. In 1962 he was hired by Jet Harris and Tony Meehan from "The Shadows" to accompany them in the studio and live shows.